ettoreciarcia/personal-website-hugo/content/posts/18-homelabbers-assemble.md

 A small tip that might save you a lot of time: in the end, I used a slightly older version of Proxmox due to a compatibility issue between the Proxmox provider for Terraform and the latest Proxmox versions.

 The problem is documented in the GitHub issues, which you can find here -> [Error: The terraform-provider-proxmox_v2.9.14 plugin crashed!
-(Proxmox 8.0.4 latest update) #863](https://github.com/Telmate/terraform-provider-proxmox/issues/863)
+(Proxmox 8.0.4 latest update) #863](https://github.com/Telmate/terraform-provider-proxmox/issues/863) :cry:

 I attempted to resolve the issue using other providers recommended by the community, but I had no luck with any of them.
 In the end, I opted for Proxmox version 7.4, which doesn't present significant issues with the Terraform Telmate provider.